Get the FREE one-click dictionary software for Windows

 Sounds like: rests, wrested, w

-See also: fresh, invigorated, lean against, lively, refreshed, reinvigorated, repose on, untired, unwearied, unweary
+See also: build upon, fresh, full of life, invigorated, lean against, lively, refreshed, reinvigorated, untired, unwearied, unweary, vital

-Type of: attach to, be, break, inhere in, intermit, lay, pause, place, pose, position, put, recline, recumb [rare], repose, set, sit, sit down
+Type of: act, attach to, be, break, inhere in, intermit, lay, move, pause, place, pose, position, put, recline, recumb [rare], repose, set, sit, sit down